duzun/string-encode.js/README.md

 What you get as a result could be considered a valid utf8 string, with async utf8 characters at the edges.

 In the table above `"© binary? ×"` is such a slice.
-The `"©"` could be the last but of a utf8 encoded character, and `"×"` - the first of the two bytes of another character.
+The `"©"` symbol could be the last byte of a utf8 encoded character, and `"×"` - the first of the two bytes of another character.

 ---

+To be continued...